<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Pet fees, pet deposits, and pet rent are all open to negotiation before the lease is signed.

 Just as tenants have the right to question the policies in place, landlords, in most cases, have the right to reject them.
 As a renter enters the conversation, they should have an accurate pulse on the housing market.
 If the landlord has ten additional applicants knocking on the door, the tenant loses their negotiating power.
-Conversely, if crickets are chirping, a tenant may find themselves able to whittle down the pet fee.
+Conversely, if crickets are chirping, a tenant may find they can whittle down the pet fee.

 These pet-associated costs serve a purpose.
-While they can feel like a cash grab to tenants, they act as a protection for the landlord to maintain the quality of the rental property.
+While they might feel like a cash grab to tenants, they act as a protection for the landlord or property management company to maintain the quality of homes for rent.
 While that means tenants can expect to pay a deposit of some kind, it doesn’t mean it’s a closed topic with the landlord.
-Communication is critical, and opening up the discussion between a potential landlord and tenant can provide a great outcome for both.
+Communication is critical, and opening up the discussion between a potential landlord and tenant can provide a viable outcome for both.

 Ask These 10 Questions Before Signing a Lease